RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 <div class="image-caption">Send Assistant</div>
 {:/nomarkdown}

-Creating sins is something that most DAWss are not very good at.
+Creating sends is something that most DAWs are not very good at.
 The act of creating a send is usually ambiguous since there are multiple ways that you may want this to happen and various goals that you may have when creating a send.

 Enter the Send Assistant.
-It offers a dialogue that makes it easy to create a send to the destination that you want.
+It offers a dialog that makes it easy to create a send to the destination that you want.

 It is also possible to create sends directly from the plus button next to the send.
 You can create new tracks or utilize existing tracks, and there is this concept of a "patch point".